yuankeMiao/marmot-shop/README.md

 # Frontend project - Marmot Shop
 This is a frontend demo website for e-commerce.
+It has a minimalist modern design, follwing modern websites's standard.

 ## Introduction
 The marmot Shop is built using: